How We’re Wired for Goodness

-I found it fascinating — you told the story, somewhere, about — we didn’t even talk about this, but you burst onto the scene, originally, with your work on connectedness and friendship.
-And the thing that got such attention was your study on how obesity is contagious.
+I found it fascinating — you told the story somewhere about — we didn’t even talk about this, but you burst onto the scene, originally, with your work on connectedness and friendship.
+And the thing that got such attention was your study on how obesity is kind of contagious.
 So there was a lot of press about that.
-And you told this story, somewhere, that the European emphasis in reporting that was different, whereas Americans said, “Are Your Friends Making You Fat?” whereas when the Europeans reported it, it was, “Are You Making Your Friends Fat?”
+And you told this story somewhere about the European emphasis in reporting that was different — whereas Americans said, “Are Your Friends Making You Fat?” whereas when the Europeans reported it, it was, “Are You Making Your Friends Fat?”

 Tippett: [laughs] Right.